Choosing a student bank account could make your time studying, and the first few years after you graduate, run more smoothly.

 The main benefit of a student bank account is the interest-free overdraft option that many of them come with.
 While you study, your overdraft will be interest-free up to an agreed limit, which in some cases increases each year of study.

-Student bank accounts usually maintain your student overdraft rate for one year after you graduate, but this varies with each provider.
+You’ll often be moved onto a graduate bank account once you graduate, where the amount of your interest-free overdraft reduces over a few years.
 After that, you will start paying interest on some or all of the balance of your overdraft.
 You should make sure you pay this off as soon as possible to manage your debt and avoid any unnecessary interest payments.

 Student bank accounts also have other perks like exclusive discounts, free gifts, rail cards and dedicated student finance advisors.
 Don't be swayed too much by freebies – there's no point getting an account that doesn't suit you just because they give you travel discounts – it could end up costing more in the long-term.